Skip to content

 7.3.

-If Customer objects to any change under clause 7.2 then Customer will have the right to terminate the Services Agreement by notice in writing to Supplier (given within 90 days of Customer’s receiving notice under clause 7.2), and Supplier will provide a pro rata refund of prepaid fees upon that termination taking effect.
+If Customer objects on reasonable, documented grounds to any change under clause 7.2, Supplier will not permit the objected-to Subprocessor to process Customer Personal Data and will take steps to prevent such processing.
+Customer will have the right to terminate the Services Agreement by notice in writing to Supplier, without penalty or liability (other than for fees due and owing for Services performed prior to such termination), given within 90 days of Customer’s receiving notice under clause 7.2, and Supplier will promptly provide a pro rata refund of prepaid fees upon that termination taking effect.

 7.4.